GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_brokers_hierarchies.md

 #### HELICS differences

 Broker hierarchies are primarily used to help improve the performance of the co-simulation by allowing federates that interact strongly with each other to run on a single compute node, thereby allowing them to exchange information with each other quickly rather than over a relatively slow network connection to the rest of the federates on other compute nodes.
 This can be particularly helpful when the other compute nodes reside at off-site locations and the co-simulation communication is taking place between them over the public internet.
+(See the [User Guide section on broker hierarchies](../../advanced_topics/broker_hierarchies.md) for further details.)

 Not all federations lend themselves to segregation like this; the example here doesn't really support such segregation as both the Battery and the Controller talk frequently with the Charger.